Live Healthy Fairfax

 Live Healthy Fairfax Awards

-2023 Live Healthy Fairfax Awards
+2025 Live Healthy Fairfax Awards

 Purpose and Benefits

-The Live Healthy Fairfax Awards recognizes individuals, businesses, and organizations – both public and private – that have demonstrated exemplary leadership and action to improve the health and well-being of individuals, families, and populations in the Fairfax Health District.
+The Live Healthy Fairfax Awards recognize individuals, businesses, and organizations – both public and private – that have demonstrated exemplary leadership and action to improve the health and well-being of individuals, families, and populations in the Fairfax Health District.
 The Fairfax Health District is defined as Fairfax County (including the incorporated towns of Clifton, Herndon and Vienna), Fairfax City, and the City of Falls Church.

 • Behavioral Health: Promoting social and emotional wellness for all.

-• Healthy Eating (Fairfax Food Council): Promoting the accessibility, availability and affordability of healthy eating for all.
+• Healthy Eating (Fairfax Food Council): Promoting the accessibility, availability, and affordability of healthy eating for all.

 • Healthy Environment and Active Living: Improving the community environment to support active living and good health for all.

-Eligibility Criteria
+2025 Live Healthy Fairfax Eligibility Criteria

 2. All nominees must be nominated for actions that impact the health of individuals and/or populations in the Fairfax Health District.
 The Fairfax Health District is defined as Fairfax County (including the incorporated towns of Clifton, Herndon and Vienna), Fairfax City, and the City of Falls Church.